 17/ Anything else?

-There are any number of other restrictions that a venue might stipulate, from use of open flames (candles) to insurance to rubbish disposal.
+There is any number of other restrictions that a venue might stipulate, from use of open flames (candles) to insurance to rubbish disposal.
 It doesn’t hurt to ask about this in an open-ended way!

 Image by Fineline Photography

 18/ Is there a rental fee?
 If so, what does it include/exclude?

 For most couples, costs are one of the most important factors when deciding between venues.
 Venues may quote in different ways, so be sure to compare prices on an equal footing.
 For instance, some might include crockery/linen hire in their price while others don’t or some may have an increased cost because the timings of the rental are longer.

 19/ How much is the deposit, when is it required?
 When is the full fee due?
 What's the cancellation policy?

 Be clear about how much payment is required and the deadline for those payments.
 It’s a very good idea to expect the unexpected and understand up front how cancellation will work should something get in the way of the date or location you’ve picked.

 20/ Are there any extra fees or customary donations?